ParallelMaths/parallel/pages/7-01-school-of-rock.md

 ---

-This wiki page explains everything you need to know about the names of large numbers.
-In short, however, a billion is 10<sup>9</sup>, so a billion times a billion is 1018, which is known as Quintillion.
+If you google “large numbers” later, then you will learn everything you need to know about the names of large numbers.
+In short, however, a billion is 10<sup>9</sup>, so a billion times a billion is 10<sup>18</sup>, which is known as a quintillion.
 :::

-## 3. UKMT Problem
+## 3. Junior Maths Challenge Problem

 If you are a Year 7 student, then it is likely that you will be taking part in the United Kingdom Maths Trust (UKMT) competition known as the Junior Maths Challenge (JMC).
 If you do particularly well, you might earn yourself a gold, silver or bronze certificate, but you will have to work hard as you will be competing against Year 7 and Year 8 (!) students from across the country.